leddoo/kibi/main.md

             - pass an extra tuple with names.
             - the last `len(name_tuple)` args are kw args.
     - jump tables.
+    - value types.
+        - idea: enable inline storage of nested tables.
+        - issue: mutable aliasing is the default.
+        - need to expose the concept in the semantics.
+        - copy on write? well, that adds `inc_ref` to register copies.
+        - thinking this needs to be a compiler thing.
+            - i.e. for code with static types.
+            - vm then offers features for efficient impl, but need to be used correctly.
+            - incorrect usage must be safe, but may result in unexpected outcomes.

 - function calls.